We’ve improved our Functional Skills qualifications

 Accessibility – we’ve made our assessments more accessible for learners to complete and demonstrate their knowledge.

-Clarity – we've improved our assessments to make them clearer for learners:
+Clarity – we’ve improved our approach to make assessments clearer for learners:

-- · Our maths assessments now require less reading, and we’ve made changes to the structure of the assessments.
+- our maths assessments now require less reading, and we’ve removed the context from underpinning skills questions

-- Our English Reading assessments now assess more of the main points of a text, with more variety in the question types.
-At Level 1, we’ve made big changes to the way we assess learners’ comparison skills, and at Level 2, to their comparison and analysis skills.
+- our English Reading assessments now assess more of the main points of a text, with more variety in the question types.
+At Level 1, we’ve made big changes to the way we assess learners’ comparison skills, and at Level 2, to the way we assess comparison and analysis skills

 Support – we’ll have a range of new materials and support available: